ecompositor/titan-rexster-fig/README.md

 # Docker Image for Titan Graph Database

-This image is based on the fine work done by apobbati on the apobbati/titan-rexster Only difference is it is using 0.5.3: of Titan instead of 0.5.0 and will soon include gremlin-scala and some sample data
+1/16/2015 updated run.sh to update template for rexster This image is based on the fine work done by apobbati on the apobbati/titan-rexster Only difference is it is using 0.5.2: of Titan instead of 0.5.0 and will soon include gremlin-scala and some sample data

 Titan is a free, open source database that is capable of processing